ajneher/WikipediaRevisionsReporter/ProjectReport.md

 your correct use of technical terminology.
 Consider, for example, where exactly is polymorphism used?
 Where exactly is a dependency inverted?)

+Polymorphism is used a lot in this program, for example NewRevisionFormatter and WikipediaQueryEngine use polymorphism with the interfaces they implement.
+One place dependency is inverted is in WikipediaAnalyzer where guice can inject the needed modules at runtime.